lucasalexander/Crm-Sample-Code/README.md

 - ["Working with key-value pair data inside Microsoft Dynamics CRM workflows"](http://h30507.www3.hp.com/t5/Applications-Services-Blog/Working-with-key-value-pair-data-inside-Microsoft-Dynamics-CRM/ba-p/152911)
 - ["Working with key-value pair data inside Microsoft Dynamics CRM workflows – part 2"](http://h30507.www3.hp.com/t5/Applications-Services-Blog/Working-with-key-value-pair-data-inside-Microsoft-Dynamics-CRM/ba-p/153037).

+###CrmMessageQueuing
+This is a collection of code for using [RabbitMQ](http://www.rabbitmq.com/) as a message broker with Dynamics CRM data interfaces.
+I haven't yet published the explanatory blog posts, but I expect them to be online by the end of January.
+For now I've attempted so summarize each component in the collection.

+- LucasCrmMessageQueueTools/CliConsumer - This is a sample console application that reads messages from a RabbitMQ queue and writes them to the CLI.
+- LucasCrmMessageQueueTools/CliProvider - This is a sample console application that reads messages from the CLI and publishes them to a RabbitMQ exchange.
+- LucasCrmMessageQueueTools/LeadWriterSample - This a sample console application that reads messages from a RabbitMQ queue and creates corresponding lead records in Dynamics CRM.
+- LucasCrmMessageQueueTools/MessageQueuePlugin - This is a CRM plug-in that publishes notification messages to a RabbitMQ exchange using the RabbitMQ .Net client.
+This plug-in cannot be executed in the Dynamics CRM sandbox.
+- LucasCrmMessageQueueTools/MessageQueueSandboxPlugin - This is a CRM plug-in that posts notification messages a Node.js application (see the "node-app" item below), which then publishes the messages to a RabbitMQ exchange using the [node-amqp library](https://github.com/postwait/node-amqp/).
+- node-app - This contains the queuewriter.js Node.js application that is used by the MessageQueueSandboxPlugin plug-in.
+Additionally the leadform.htm web form can be used to submit lead data that will be processed by the LeadWriterSample application.

 ###CrmRegexTools
 This solution shows how to validate and extract text inside Dynamics CRM custom workflow activities using regular expressions.
 This approach was originally discussed in these two blog posts: